 The seafront town of Tybee Island is one of the most popular vacation and day trip destinations in Georgia and the southeast.
 As Tybee is situated on a barrier island at the rim of a large marsh, the only access (other than by boat) is along a single highway out of Savannah.

 If you are visiting from Savannah or nearby, it is easy to get to Tybee, provided you have a car: the drive out of Savannah can be as little as 30 minutes in good traffic.
-Otherwise, a taxi or equivalent service is the only way to get there.
-The former public shuttle service has been discontinued.
+Taxi and rideshare services are also available.
+From March 2019, the shuttle bus to Tybee Island is resuming service.

 Visitors from further away have additional options for getting to Tybee Island (flying, rail and intercity bus), though in all cases this will involve traveling to Savannah (less than 20 miles from Tybee) and then completing the journey by one of the above methods.

-!The information on this page was last updated in May 2017.
+!Prices and other information may change without notice.
 Please verify all details before planning your trip.

 Driving is the easiest way to get to Tybee Island, whether you are traveling from Savannah or from further afield.
 All trips to Tybee Island will pass, one way or another, through Savannah, as the single road out to the seaside town (US Highway 80) goes through that city.
 Get directions